MichelleRT/CS-101/README.md

 #InsertionSort:

 A simple algorithm that is less efficient in large lists.
 Builds the final sorted array one element at a time.
+Similar to SelectionSort, except sorts one element at a time, then places smaller element in the correct place; whereas SelectionSort finds the minimum element, then places the found element in the correct place.

 #SelectionSort: